YuriiZdyrko/elixir_concurrency_cheatsheet/theory/process.md

 ## Process

-Conveniences for working with processes
+Conveniences for working with processes.

 ```elixir
 # spawn_options().t